felipemnds/computer-science-notebook/object-oriented-programming/oop-in-java.md

    // Handle all the possible index-out-of-bounds-related issues here }
 ```
+We have 2 kinds of Exceptions:
+1. Built In
+	- ArithmeticException
+	- ArrayIndexOutofBoundException
+	- ClassNotFoundException
+	- IOException
+	- InterruptedException
+	- NoSuchFieldException
+	- NoSuchMethodException
+	- NumerFormatException
+	- RuntimeException
+	- StringIndexOutofBoundException
 # Part 3.
 There's more to OOP
 Creating good aplications includes:
 1. **Encapsulation** - each class contains everything it needs and nothing more